 Just the name dried up the tears and inspired us to new heights (well, at least we stopped crying).

 After reading through the Writer’s Jungle and watching endless Periscopes/YouTubes by Julie, we started implementing our changes.
-One of these was to start using the Arrow (the grammar portion of the writing program) with the middle child.
-And being inspired (because I really enjoy inspiration) by other Brave Writer families, we started our very own Arrow Book Club.
+I became inspired by other Brave Writer families, we started our very own Book Club.

 The Secret Garden Book Club